anayjoshi/anayjoshi.github.io/_posts/2014-04-19-multitasking-an-attitude.md

 ---
-title: "Multitasking - an Attitude"
+title: Multitasking - an Attitude
 category: posts
 layout: post
-published: true
+permalink: multitasking-an-attitude
 ---

 Working at a startup has its pluses and minuses.
 What I considered a minus some weeks back, is something I have started to really enjoy off late!
 I refering to the art of **Multitasking**.